 In this paper we address the problem of interference mitigation in ultra dense heterogeneous cellular network with the minimum throughput constraints from a game theoretic perspective.
-Several approaches based on CE and SE are compared.
+Several approaches based on CE and SE are

+Fig. 6: VoIP packet delay CDF with 780 UEs

+Fig. 7: SV packet delay CDF with 520 UEs

+Fig. 8: SV packet delay CDF with 780 UEs

+compared.
 Moreover, a new solution based on cooperative approach using CE and satisfaction-based optimization is proposed.
-The proposed scheme outperforms other solutions in terms of satisfying the QoS constraints in form of minimum throughput or maximum packet delay requirement.
-Moreover, the difference in overall system performance in terms of spectral efficiency is minimal in favour of SE-based approaches.
-Thus, in systems that allow for BSs coordination, the approach using CE and satisfaction constrained utility seems to be the most promising one for long-term ICIC.
+The proposed scheme outperforms other solutions in terms of satisfying the QoS constraints in form of minimum throughput.
+On the other hand, when using the payoff calculation based on packet delay requirement performance degradation is observed.
+Thus, in systems that allow for

+BSs coordination, the approach using CE and satisfaction constrained utility based on throughput seems to be the most promising one for long-term ICIC.
 On the other hand, when the coordination interface is the limiting factor, solutions based on SE may be preferred as they operate in fully distributed manner.